Getting your parking operation EV ready

 One area of interest was the National Grid and how it will cope with the increased demands on it as more and more EV charging points are introduced.
 Simon explained that there are inevitably going to be costs involved in grid updates, but electric vehicles will play a part in energy transition, including in the development of energy management technologies, often becoming part of the solution.
 He explained how the surplus renewable energy produced at times when less is required, ie at night, will become easier to store for future use.
 He said that there are real advancements going on in this area.

-Other viewers asked what is being done to address the inconsistency of payment options for drivers, and whether parking operators would charge for parking and charging separately or together.
+Live viewers asked what is being done to address the inconsistency of payment options for drivers, and whether parking operators would charge for parking and charging separately or together.
 The panellists answered that technology for payment does need further improvement, but contactless payments are becoming more common.
 Alastair said that charges are currently done in different ways for different users.
 All agreed that interoperability is going to be key so that drivers won’t have to have a range of different apps for booking and payment in the future.

 Other questions asked included: What are the costs for operators?
 When can operators expect a payback from EV units, and can they expect to make a profit within the next 5 years?
 We also discussed how the size of parking bays will increase as more of them have charging points installed.